 The Village Public Library provides materials, services, and programs for community residents of all ages providing personal enrichment enjoyment, and meeting educational needs.
 The Library has a special mission to children and their parents to encourage a love of reading and learning.

-was built in 1968 to serve a town of 8,000.
-The The Village of North Palm Beach Council is the governing authority and single library administrative unit.
-Administration of the Library is vested in the Library Director under the direction of the Village Manager or his/her designee.
+The North Palm Beach Library opened on Saturday, October 4th, 1969.
+Administration of the Library is vested in the Library Director under the direction of the Village Manager.
 A Library Advisory Committee, consisting of appointees from The Village of North Palm Beach, advises their Village Council on library issues.
-The North Palm Beach Library is a member of The Library Cooperative of the Palm Beaches which entitles the Library to apply for and receive State Aid to Libraries Grants.
+The North Palm Beach Library is a member of The Library Cooperative of the Palm Beaches which entitles the Library to apply for and receive State Aid to Library Grants.